 In addition to the default team roles, you can also define custom roles.
 These allow you to assign fine-grained permission sets to collaborators.
 You can create new roles on the team page.

 Manage your roles and create new roles in the roles tab within the Team feature

 When creating a new role, select the specific create, edit and delete rights for recipe assets.
 In addition, select the additional Workato features within the team account you would like the collaborators to have access to.

 Additional role access to Workato features

 You can also define the folders, and correspondingly the recipes and connections contained in that folder, that the role will have access to.
-This is useful when there are multiple teams working on the same Workato account, such as development, QA and production teams in the recipe development lifecycle, or when different departments in the company wishes to manage their recipes separately.
+This is useful when there are multiple teams working on the same Workato account, such as development, QA and production teams in the recipe development lifecycle, or when different departments in the company wish to manage their recipes separately.
 Users assigned to those folders will not have access to other folders nor to the

 Define folder permissions for the new role